johnrbell/flair_eva_project/readme.md

 - 150w 24v PSU: https://www.amazon.com/dp/B077B7DHYL?psc=1&ref=ppx_yo2ov_dt_b_product_details
     - Provides 24v to drive the steppers/actuators.

+Custom Hardware:
+- Custom lever hinges.
+    - Currently 3D Printed for testing purposes.
+- Custom lever hinge pins.
+    - TBD.

-All in, should be about $175.
+All in, off the shelf should be about $175.
+Custom hardware tbd, looking $20 to $100 depending on process and finish.

 The (long term) plan: ESP32-Hosted webserver, serving a page via localhost to control the actuators and enable automated pressure profiling.